Is There a Dimmer Outlook Ahead for Etsy Inc. (ETSY)?

 Insider Trading

-Buckley Merilee, the Chief Accounting Officer of Etsy Inc., sale 908 shares at $200.41 during a trade that took place back on May 03, which means that Buckley Merilee is holding 0 shares at $181,972 based on the most recent closing price.
+SCOTT RYAN M., the Chief Marketing Officer of Etsy Inc., sale 459 shares at $163.81 during a trade that took place back on Jun 01, which means that SCOTT RYAN M. is holding 0 shares at $75,188 based on the most recent closing price.

 Stock Fundamentals for ETSY